 In June 2016, the FASB issued ASU No. 2016-13, Measurement of Credit Losses on Financial Instruments ("ASU 2016-13").
 ASU 2016-13 provides amendments to ASC 326, Financial Instruments - Credit Losses, which replaces the incurred loss impairment model with a current expected credit loss ("CECL") model.
 CECL requires a company to estimate lifetime expected credit losses based on relevant information about historical events, current conditions and reasonable and supportable forecasts.
 The guidance must be applied using the modified retrospective adoption method on January 1, 2023, with early adoption permitted.
+We are evaluating the effects of these amendments on our financial reporting.

 On October 28, 2021, the FASB issued ASU 2021-08, which amends ASC 805 to "require acquiring entities to apply Topic 606 to recognize and measure contract assets and contract liabilities in a business combination."
 Under current GAAP, an acquirer generally recognizes such items at fair value on the acquisition date.
 The guidance is effective for fiscal years beginning after December 15, 2022.
+We are evaluating the effects of these amendments on our financial reporting.